Kelly strikes out 10 in Diamondbacks’ 7-1 win over Mets

 The right-hander gave up Ramos’ solo homer in the second inning, but had the Mets swinging through his big-breaking curveball most of the day.

-Kelly was lifted after Rosario beat shortstop Nick Ahmed’s throw for his third single.
+Kelly asked the trainer to come out after feeling nauseous warming up in the sixth inning, but stayed in the game.
+He was lifted after Rosario beat shortstop Nick Ahmed’s throw for his third single.

+“I felt like I was going to have a special day as we got later in the game,” Kelly said.

+New York lost five of seven on its trip and dropped to 28-31.
+The Mets have not been above .500 since before play on May 1.

 Matz allowed two earned runs or less in his previous three straight starts.